Real-time temperature monitoring with LavinMQ

 Written by: Lovisa Johansson

 This guide will show you how to build a real-time temperature monitoring system.
 We will use a basic microcontroller and a sensor to create a project that sends live temperature data to a message broker.
-The data will then be displayed on a webpage, allowing you to check the temperature of a specific area from any location.
+The data will then be displayed on a webpage in real time.

 An overview of the Internet of Things (IoT)